MicrosoftDocs/Viva/Viva/glint/reports/convo-usage-report.md

 |  |Committed to Focus Areas  |Focus Areas not in draft status divided by total conversations.        |
 |  |Shared conversations   |Conversations that are shared via email divided by total conversations.
 Displays even when sharing isn't enabled.        |

-Hover over each of the bars in the Conversation Statuses bar chart to view conversation counts used to calculate percentages for each status.
+To view conversation counts used to calculate percentages for each status, hover over each of the bars in the Conversation Statuses bar chart

 ## Download to .csv